Herbivores are animals that eat mostly plants. There is also a type of herbivore that eats mostly grass for its food.

 Squirrels don’t usually eat grass.
 They will on occasion, but usually squirrels are more interested in eating grass seed.
 This is because the main foods that squirrels eat are nuts and seeds.

 These were animals that all eat mainly or almost only grass.
-These animals are called Graminivores and are known as grazers.
+These grass-eating animals are called Graminivores and are known as grazers.
 This is because they graze the land eating grass.